-It was a cold and dark afternoon of January, all museums were about to close and I had no idea where to seek refuge, until I saw a sign with ‘Cafe Sacher‘ written on it.
+It was a cold and dark afternoon of January, all museums were about to close, and I had no idea where to seek refuge until I saw a sign with ‘Cafe Sacher‘ written on it.

-The service was fast and as soon as the cake was on my plate ready to be devoured, I couldn’t help but dedicate one thought to the fellows still waiting outside the cafe and one to those masochists who live their life denying their appetites to be satisfied.
+The service was surprisingly fast and, as soon as the cake was on my plate ready to be devoured, I couldn’t help but dedicate one first thought to the fellows still waiting outside the cafe, and one second to those masochists who live their life denying their appetites to be satisfied.

-Life is too short to fear calories, and your trip to Vienna would absolutely be a waste of time if you don’t gift yourself with a piece of Sachertorte.
+Ultimately, life is too short to fear calories, and your trip to Vienna would absolutely be a waste of time if you don’t gift yourself with a piece of Sachertorte.